Geometric modeling kernel: Kernel market

 The kernel market currently is dominated by Parasolid and ACIS, which were introduced in the late 1980s.
 The latest kernel to enter the market is KCM.
 ShapeManager has no presence in the kernel licensing market and in 2001 Autodesk clearly stated they were not going into this business.

 The world's newest geometric modeling kernel is Russian Geometric Kernel owned by the Russian government, and it is not clear if it is going to be commercially available, despite offering unique features over the other kernels on the market.

 Kernel developers

-In the table below you can see a representative list of developers that belong to companies developing their own kernel or licensing the kernel from third-party.
+The table below contains a representative list of developers developing their own kernel or licensing the kernel from a third-party.